svaibhavs/RAG-with-Notebook/README.md

 # Hands-on Lab: Deploy a Large Language Model on Power10

 In this lab you'll use a pretrained Large Language Model and deploy it on OpenShift.
-It will make use of the unique Power10 features such as the Vector Scalar Extension (VSX) as well as the newly introduced Matrix Math Accelerator (MMA) units.
+It will make use of the unique Power10 features such as the Vector Scalar Extension (VSX) as well as the newly introduced Matrix-Multiply Assist (MMA) units (also often called Matrix Math Accelerator, but I think the former is the correct techical name!).

 The first part of the lab will focus on the following steps:
 - Create a persistent volume to store the model